code-423n4/2023-08-dopex-findings/data/__141345__-Analysis.md

-Here several aspects are discussed, each topic are not related to each other.
-Most are about mechanism of the protocol.
+Here several aspects about mechanism of the protocol are discussed, each topic is not close related to each other.

 # HV derived IV